getporter/porter/docs/content/package-search.md

   description: Integrate Porter with Azure.
 Store Porter's data in Azure Cloud and
     secure your bundle's secrets in Azure Key Vault.
   url: https://cdn.porter.sh/plugins/atom.xml
+...
 ```

-## Broadcast
+## List

-To add your mixin or plugin to the respective directory, create a new entry
+To add your mixin or plugin to the respective directory, create a new
-structured as below, with all the pertinent informational fields filled out.
+structured JSON entry and include it in the respective list.

 For example, a new plugin entry would look like: